 For cases of emergencies, abused husbands or wives can instantly seek treatments and support at the One Stop Crisis Centre (OSCC) in the nearby government hospitals.
 Please don’t wait until the very last ‘strike’.
 Be it under civil or Syariah law, Malaysia has not criminalised or penalised marital rape in its own meaning up to this date.

 In October 2018, the former Deputy Minister in the PM’s office, Mohamed Hanipa Maidin said that the government has no plans to amend the law to criminalise marital rape as it is very difficult to prove in court and even if it’s possible , the accused would be easily acquitted.

 In criminal practice and by technical means, it is true that the elements of marital rape are difficult to prove in court.
 Even for the usual rape offence.
 Generally, all Deputy Public Prosecutor DPP has the burden to prove presence of fresh tear of a woman’s hymen (part of vagina) in order to show that a rape has occured within 72 hours.

 Therefore it is quite impossible for a DPP to prove fresh tear of hymen from a woman who claims to be ‘raped’ by her husband.
 It is nearly impossible to discover such fresh tear in a woman’s private part when in reality, they are bound to many accounts of sexual intercourse throughout their marriage.

-There is a comment in which I agree with and quote:
+There is a comment from fellow colleague in which I agree with and quote: